stzr1123/stzr1123.github.io/about.md

 I'm a software engineer powered by a good night's sleep and good ideas.

 Let's link and meet up over Zoom.
+I'm open to contract and remote work.

 Drop me a line on [LinkedIn](https://www.linkedin.com/in/esteban-zacharzewski)!

 ### My favorite tools
 * Scala -- I ♥️ FP[^footnote_one]
 * Python
+* AWS
 * git
 * Intellij
 * Docker
 * Kubernetes
 * Postgres

-### What I want to delve deeper into
+### What I'm currently learning more about
 * Kafka
   * distributed systems
   * distributed transactions